HaleyACS/whdc/README.md

 ### security

-There is none ...
+There is basic security only ...
 This prototype is to be deployed for the testing phase, and removed after!

-- The access control is handled through tokens match only.
+- The admin UI can be accessed through basic authentication only.
+See the [README.md](k8s/README.md) file for details on how to create the secret login/PWD combination.
-- The tokens.inc file is found in the files directory.
-It will take a binary array entry to define a valid entry: Name => Token
+- The access control is handled through tokens.
+Tokens are validated.
-- The token validity is not checked.
-It's sole purpose is to differentiate the submitters!
+- The tokens.inc file is found in the files directory on the server.
+It is created at deployment, a secret variable added which will be used to create the tokens.
+Loosing this token will invalidate all create tokens.

 ### Current status